aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 The normal install of QnABot will send via email a url to the QnABot Designer UI along with the temporary password that has been set for you.
 You would normally use this link to reset the Admin password for the QnABot Designer UI.
-Since QnABot was setup ahead of time you will need to manually reset the Content Designer UI Admin user password to value you specify.
+Since QnABot was setup ahead of time you will need to manually reset the Content Designer UI Admin user password to a value you specify.
+You will be setting a new temporary password that will need to be changed the first time you login to the QnABot Designer UI.

-### Resetting the Content Designer UI Password for your EventEngine Supplied AWS Account
+### Setting a new temporary password for the Content Designer UI for your EventEngine Supplied AWS Account

 Login to the EventEngine supplied AWS Account and provision a Cloud9 IDE.
 If you have not used Cloud9 IDE before, follow theses steps which are also covered again in Step 3.